stayingcozy/firemtx-server/README.md

 </p>

 # firemtx-server
 MediaMTX server for video streams with firebase communication.
 This media server acts as a relay from video source to viewer.
+Having a media server allows you to stream multiple video from your single source.
+For example one to the viewer and one to a Machine Learning / Computer Vision server.
+See pyRTCvision repository for ML server to process live video and upload results to your firebase database.

 If desired to stream video to website (https) check out caddy-video-stream repository.

 ## Install
 Install